Data Protection Policy | IRIS

 4.2 Data is collected only for specified, explicit, and legitimate purposes and not further processed in a manner incompatible with those purposes (Purpose Limitation).

-4.3 Data is adequate, relevant, and limited to what is necessary for relation to the purposes for which it is processed (Data Minimisation).
+4.3 Data is adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed (Data Minimisation).

 4.4 Data is accurate and where necessary kept up to date (Accuracy).